paulshorey/cocktails/README.md

 # Background

+- This was the result of a coding challenge for a job.
+I was provided a SQL backup, to see what kind of app could be made of it pretty quickly.
+Sorting, filtering, UI.
+I spent a while on this because I wanted to try some different techniques.
+It was great practice, and a lot of fun to make!
-This was based on a [React SSR experiment](https://dogs.paulshorey.com) I did to practice NextJS server-side-generated dynamic routes and functional testing.
+- This was based on a [React SSR experiment](https://dogs.paulshorey.com) I did to practice NextJS server-side-generated dynamic routes and functional testing.
 That one uses HTTP calls to the awesome [dog.ceo](https://dog.ceo) API.

 ## Todo:

 - pagination (or infinite scroll)
+- fix git hooks

+## Quirks:

+- Uses an unusual architecture for one of the components.
+See **`src/components/Cocktails`**.
+[ABOUT.md](src/components/Cocktails/ABOUT.md)
+- Data is imported from a SQL backup, into a purely Front-End JavaScript package [alasql](https://github.com/agershun/alasql).
+You can query this "in-browser database" using standard SQL.
+See it in action: **`src/data/cocktails.js`**.

 ## Testing:

-This uses my experimental end-to-end testing framework, run by Jest + Pupeeteer.
-It's more useful (compared to traditional unit tests) in more complex projects, like my https://dogs.paulshorey.com, which has server-side-rendering of a lot of data from many API endpoints.
-However, I thought it would be interesting to include here as well.
+This uses a new end-to-end testing technique, run by Jest + Pupeeteer.
+It's more useful (compared to traditional unit tests) for more complex projects like my https://dogs.paulshorey.com, which gets a lot of data from many API data, and server-side-renders them into dynamic route urls.
+However, I thought it would be beneficial to include it here as well.
+End-to-end tests are very fast to write and have the benefit of testing the app exactly as the visitor will see it.

 ### Do **`npm run test`** when adding/editing tests